stanwith/de-hiring-take-home/README.md

 **Bottleneck**: The rate limiter, not the network.
 Wikipedia's API responds in ~100–300ms; the 1s token gap dominates.

 **Optimization path**: The MediaWiki API supports batch title queries (`titles=A|B|C...`, up to 50 titles per request).
-Implementing this would yield ~50x throughput at the same rate limit — fetching 50 pages per request instead of 1.
+Implementing this would yield ~50x throughput at the same rate limit, therefore fetching 50 pages per request instead of 1.
 Not implemented here to keep the code straightforward, but the architecture supports adding it to `_fetch_page_api`.